OA3lllhhy/projects/detector_beam_backgrounds/vertexing/README.md

 python energy_deposit.py --calculate --maxFiles 100
 ```

-In the ```energy_deposit.py```, you can specify your detector (IDEA or CLD) and the process (beam backgrounds or physics events, Z->hadrons in this case).
+In the ```energy_deposit.py```, you can specify the process (beam backgrounds or physics events, Z->hadrons in this case).
 The ```maxFiles``` argument is optional (remove it if you want to run over all the files and events).

-To plot the energy distributions for each layer, execute the following command:
+To plot the energy distributions for each layer in IDEA (Default IDEA, can change to CLD), execute the following command:

 ```
-python energy_deposit.py --plots
+python energy_deposit.py --plots --detector IDEA
 ```

 It generates the energy deposits for each layer.
 There are 3 types of energy deposit plots: